 We often haul luggage, baggage, camping equipment and other materials on our vehicles, but a little mistake in securing the load can cause a major accident.
 This generally happens because the driver is distracted by the fallen load.
-In this post, our St. Louis car wreck lawyer will discuss how poorly secured cargo can cause serious accidents.
+Our St. Louis car wreck lawyer knows how poorly secured cargo can cause serious accidents.

 How road debris from moving vehicles can cause accidents

 Between 2011 and 2014, over 20,000 road debris related accidents were reported by the American Automobile Association (AAA).
 These accidents resulted in around 500 deaths and 39,000 injuries.
 Objects fall off the vehicle due to the unsecured loads or improper maintenance.
 The most common types of road debris include: